scottishkilt/WeatherService/README.md

 Isn't that great, now you have TWICE the quality weather forecasting fun.

-Now, the funny thing is that I don't have access to my Mac right now so there isn't an IOS app, there will be on Tuesday 5/25/18.
-So I suppose as of writing this you only get one quality app.
+Now, the funny thing is that I don't have access to my Mac right now so there isn't currently an IOS app.
-But just to set the record straight, we can have a second one (ios) with the same code, because React Native is boss.
+So I suppose as of writing this you only get one quality app, however I'd be happy to produce the IOS version upon request, because React Native is awesome.

 I didn't know if you wanted me to release it to the app store, etc, so the android APK is just included in the top level of this repo.
 I was able to run the app and test it via drag and dropping the APK onto